ripta/dm-paperclip/README.markdown

 # DataMapper Paperclip

+**Compatibility note:**

-**Compatibility note:** dm-paperclip 2.5.0 requires datamapper (dm-core) 1.0, while dm-paperclip 2.5.1 requires dm-core 1.1.
+* dm-paperclip v2.5.0 requires datamapper (dm-core) v1.0
+* dm-paperclip v2.5.1 requires dm-core v1.1
+* dm-paperclip v2.6.0 requires dm-core v1.2

 dm-paperclip is a port of Thoughtbot's Paperclip plugin to work with DataMapper.
 This plugin is fully compatible with the original ActiveRecord-oriented Paperclip.
 You could take an existing ActiveRecord database and use it with DataMapper.